alexdarbyshire/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 ![Apply Terraform Config 2](13-terraform-apply-2.png)

 #### Add Cloudflared Token to Vault
 We still do this step manually as we don't want to add credentials to the Terraform files.

+Remember that we base64 encoded the token before adding it to our `.env` file, so if sourcing it from there decode it `echo "token_here" | base64 -d` or just get the original from the Cloudflare UI.

 ```bash
 sudo k3s kubectl exec --stdin=true --tty=true vault-0 -- /bin/sh